zerodevapp/zerodev-docs/docs/introduction/zerodev-overview.md

 # ZeroDev Overview

-ZeroDev is a developer framework for building wallets and DApps powered by account abstraction (AA).
-This is accomplished through four product pillars:
+ZeroDev offers smart wallets as a service, powered by account abstraction (AA).
+This is accomplished through five product pillars:

+- A set of **smart wallet factories** for creating smart wallets from any authentication methods, including private keys, RPC providers, OAuth/JWT, biometrics, etc.
-- A smart contract **wallet kernel** designed for quickly building AA wallets on top.
+- A smart contract **wallet kernel** designed for quickly building AA wallets on top, along with a set of wallet plugins for enabling common smart wallet functionalities, such as session keys, subscriptions, etc.
-- An **SDK** for interacting with AA wallets and thus building powerful Web3 experiences.
+- Ethers and Wagmi **SDKs** for interacting with smart wallets.
-- A set of **APIs** for managing the infrastructure associated with AA wallets, such as paymasters.
+- A **gas sponsoring policy engine** for setting up fine-grained gas sponsoring policies, such as "only sponsor up to 0.01 ETH worth of gas for each user for interacting with contract X."
-- A **meta bundler network** that spreads AA transactions across bundlers to ensure high uptime.
+- A **meta bundler network** that spreads AA transactions across multiple bundler providers to ensure high uptime.

-TLDR: ZeroDev is everything you need for building production-grade AA applications.
+TLDR: you use ZeroDev to offer production-grade smart wallets for your customers.

-If you are not sure what AA is, [read this first](/introduction/why-account-abstraction).
+If you are not sure why smart wallets are good, [read this first](/introduction/why-account-abstraction).
 Otherwise, Let's dive into ZeroDev.

+## Smart Wallet Factories

+To use a smart wallet, you first have to create one.
+With ZeroDev, you can create smart wallets with all kinds of authentication methods, including private keys, RPC providers (e.g. Web3Auth/Magic), OAuth/JWT/Auth0, and even biometrics.

+No matter how your users log into your application, there's a way to create smart wallets for them.

 ## Wallet Kernel